chillnook/chillnook/README.md

-# Welcome to ChillNook's GitHub! 🌟
+# Welcome to Daxen's GitHub! 🌟

-Hey there! 👋 I’m Daxen, also known as ChillNook.
-I’m a 17-year-old developer from Canada with a passion for creating and problem-solving.
-Whether it’s crafting unique experiences, building tools, or working on mods, I find joy in bringing ideas to life.
+Hi there! 👋  I am Daxen, commonly known as daxen.studio or DaxenDev.
+I'm a 17-year-old developer from Canada who enjoys creating and problem solving.
+I enjoy bringing ideas to life, whether it's via creating one-of-a-kind experiences, designing tools, or developing mods.

-## 👤 About Me
+##  About Me
-My programming journey started in 2016 when I began experimenting with Pocket Code, a mobile platform similar to Scratch.
-Since then, I’ve explored a wide range of development areas, including game design, web programming, modding, and automation.
-I enjoy working with languages like Lua, C#, C++, Java, and JavaScript, and I’m always striving to learn more.
+My programming experience began in 2016 when I experimented with Pocket Code, a mobile platform comparable to Scratch.
+Since then, I've experimented with a variety of development techniques, including game design, web programming, modding, and automation.
+I enjoy working with languages such as Lua, C#, C++, Java, and JavaScript, and I am constantly looking to learn more.

-While I’ve developed on platforms like Roblox—where I’ve built projects such as Summer Hotels, Sword Fight Simulator, and Party Games—I’ve also worked on standalone projects.
-One of my favorites is the Uber Driver Mod for GTA 5, which gained recognition in the gaming community and led to some exciting collaborations.
+While I've worked on platforms like Roblox, where I created projects like Summer Hotels, Sword Fight Simulator, and Party Games, I've also worked on my own projects.
+One of my favorites is the Uber Driver Mod for GTA 5, which garnered popularity within the gaming community and sparked some great collaborations.

-## 💡 My Approach
+##  My Approach
-I’m always seeking efficient and innovative solutions to challenges.
-If something isn’t quite right, I’m willing to rework it until it meets my standards.
-Outside of programming, I have a strong passion for creating music, working on mechanical projects, and tackling hands-on tasks like fixing and improving things.
+I'm always looking for effective and unique solutions to problems.
+If something isn't quite right, I'm willing to revise it until it fits my expectations.
+Outside of programming, I enjoy making music, working on mechanical projects, and doing hands-on jobs such as fixing and enhancing things.

-## 🤝 Open to Work
+##  Open to Work
-I’m currently open to work and collaboration opportunities!
-If you’d like to connect, feel free to check out my [portfolio](https://chillnook.github.io/) for more information about me and my projects.
+I'm now available for work and partnership opportunities!
+If you'd like to connect, please visit my [portfolio](https://daxen.studio/) to learn more about myself and my projects.

-## 🚀 What’s Next?
+##  What’s Next?
-Looking ahead, I’m planning to take on bigger, more ambitious projects and eventually start my own business.
-I’m excited to continue pushing my limits, exploring new ideas, and growing as a developer.
+Looking ahead, I intend to take on larger, more ambitious projects, eventually launching my own firm.
+I'm enthusiastic to keep pushing my limitations, trying new things, and developing as a developer.